Royal Palm at Waipio I

 No analysis available

-The remarks list HOA amenities and what HOA dues cover (water, sewer, trash) and on-site management/security, but do not state that the building is fully insured or has walls-in coverage.
-With no explicit mention, reporting false with medium confidence.
+The remarks describe HOA dues covering water, sewer, and trash and mention on-site management/security, but do not state the building is fully insured by the HOA (walls-in).
+Therefore, reported as false with medium confidence.

 No analysis available

-The public remarks contain no statement that the building passed a fire/life safety evaluation or inspection.
-In the absence of any mention and no current value, defaulting to false with medium confidence per rules (absence likely indicates not stated).
+The public remarks do not state that the building passed a fire/life safety evaluation.
+In the absence of any explicit mention, this is reported as false with medium confidence (absence of mention often indicates no claim was made).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.